blessjvt/portfolio/SPO2.md

 3.7 OLED

 The goal for the OLED screen was to display both the Sp02 value, heart rate, and lastly the heartbeat pulse.
 The model we are using has only 4 pins and communicates with the Arduino Uno using I2C communication and with the help of both adafruit_SSD1306.h and the adafruit_GFX.h libraries.
 By correctly wiring the OLED screen to the microcontroller, we can observe the output of the circuit and display a pulse.
 Given the pulse, we can capture the DC and AC amplitude of both the Infrared and RED LED.
-Using that data, we can calcuclate the value of the Sp02 and heartrate . arduino with OLED display schematic diagram
+Using that data, we can calculate the value of the Sp02 and heart rate . arduino with OLED display schematic diagram

 					Figure 8: Arduino and OLED Display Implementation